Assistens CemeteryCurrently Closed

 The famous Danish writer Hans Christian Andersen, poet Michael Strunge, singer Natasja Saad, physicist Niels Bohr and philosopher Soren Kierkegaard are laid down here and often you will find locals and tourists stop by to pay their respect to these National icons.

 For those who love nature, the place is ideal for a long afternoon stroll or simply to find your own quiet corner and see the world pass by.
+Also, visit the popular attractions in the city by following Copenhagen itinerary 2 days.

 - Carry bottled drinking water and wear sunscreen.